jamesdonoh/mobile-applications/report.md

 Model View Controller (MVC) is a well-established pattern in application architecture for creating a separation of concerns between user interface and business logic and/or domain model.

-According to Fowler [@fowler] the separation of presentation from model is of fundamental importance in software architecture.
+According to Fowler [-@fowler] the separation of presentation from model is of fundamental importance in software architecture.
 It allows code that describes business logic and provides access to data (for example via databases or APIs) to be developed and tested separately, independently of the user interface, and enables the possibility of reusing the same model code with different interfaces (such as a website and the command-line).
 It also allows for greater specialisation of development skills within different areas, and simplification of the development process.

 The MVC pattern originated in experiments in graphical interfaces conducted at Xerox PARC the late 1970s and was originally implemented for the Smalltalk language.
 As originally conceived, the model is an abstract representation of some type of knowledge, while the view or views are representations of that model that the user can interact with, while creating the impression they are seeing and manipulating the model directly [@reenskaug].